rimelabs/rime-pipecat-agents/README.md

 2. **Console Mode**:
    The console mode allows you to hear text-to-speech directly from your terminal without needing a web interface.

+   > **Important**: Console mode requires PortAudio for audio playback.
+On macOS, install it with `brew install portaudio` if you haven't already.

    ```bash
    # Convert text to speech directly